 This is a treatment which has had some bad press in the past.
 Often beacuse it may have been used inappropriately on large, poorly defined sarcoids.
 In such cases it is difficult to excise the entire sarcoid and regrowth often occurs more aggressively.
 Excision of smaller, well localised lesions where there is a clear margin of normal tissue around the sarcoid is a useful treatment.
 Sometimes we take the majority of a sarcoid off surgically but treat the remnant with cryosurgery - this surgical technique is known as "debulking".

 BCG vaccine is usually used for vaccinating people against TB.
-However it can be used to trigger the horse’s immune system into rejecting a sarcoid.
+However it can be used to trigger the horse’s immune system into rejecting a sarcoid - Unfortunately this therapy is not currently available.

-This has to be done at a university hospital with expertise in the procedure.
+This has to be done at a university hospital with expertise in the procedure - Unfortunately this therapy is not currently available.

 It is occasionally possible to successfully remove all of a horse's sarcoids but in many cases the treatment results in control rather than resolution of the lesions.